sebastiandres/streamlit_book/docs/source/true_or_false.rst

 .. autofunction:: __init__.true_or_false

-Format for questions where expected answer is True
+The code for questions with expected answer is True

 .. code-block:: python